CloudLabs-Samples/EduLabs/Database-standalone/HOL step-by-step.md

 ### Task 1: Connect to MySQL server(In Ubuntu VM)

+A database is a separate application that stores a collection of data.
+Each database has one or more distinct APIs for creating, accessing, managing, searching and replicating the data it holds.
+Nowadays, we use relational database management systems (RDBMS) to store and manage huge volume of data.
+This is called relational database because all the data is stored into different tables and relations are established using primary keys or other keys known as Foreign Keys.

 1. To connect to the MySQL Server, use this command:

    ```